Ground Floor

 Ground Floor is an American sitcom created by Bill Lawrence and Greg Malins, that aired on TBS for two seasons, from November 14, 2013, through February 10, 2015.
-The series stars Skylar Astin, Briga Heelan, Rory Scovel and John C. McGinley and followed Brody, a successful banker who falls for Jenny, an intelligent maintenance supervisor who works in the same building.
+The series stars Skylar Astin, Briga Heelan, Rory Scovel and John C. McGinley and follows Brody, a successful banker who falls for Jenny, an intelligent maintenance supervisor who works in the same building.

-Following earlier reports, the show was cancelled on February 13, 2015, despite positive reviews.
+Following earlier reports, the show was cancelled on February 13, 2015.

 Synopsis

 Ground Floor follows Brody (Skylar Astin), a young and successful banker at Remington Trust, who after a one-night stand with Jenny (Briga Heelan) discovers that she works in maintenance for his building.
 From there, they deal with their growing feelings for each other, much to the annoyance of their co-workers, while trying to find a balance between their vastly different work environments.